awsdocs/aws-cost-management-user-guide/doc_source/cost-alloc-tags.md

 **Note**
 As a best practice, do not include sensitive information in tags\.
-Only master accounts in an organization and single accounts that are not members of an organization have access to the **Cost Allocation Tags** manager in the Billing console\.
+Only master account in an organization and single accounts that are not members of an organization have access to the **Cost Allocation Tags** manager in the Billing console\.

 **Topics**
 + [AWS\-Generated Cost Allocation Tags](aws-tags.md)